 Where applicable, dividends in respect of certificated shares will be transferred electronically to shareholders' bank accounts on the payment date.
 In the absence of specific mandates, dividend cheques will be posted to shareholders.
-Ordinary shareholders who hold dematerialised shares will have their accounts at their CSDP or broker credited on Monday, 9 March 2020.
+Ordinary shareholders who hold dematerialised shares will have their accounts at their CSDP or broker credited on Monday, 8 March 2021.

-Annual Report and Notice of Annual General Meeting
+Annual report and notice of Annual General Meeting (AGM)

-The 2019 Integrated Annual report and the notice of AGM will be mailed on 29 November 2019 to those shareholders that are registered on the share register on Friday, 22 November 2019.
-The Annual General Meeting will take place at 10h00 on Wednesday, 12 February 2020, at the registered office of the Company.
+The 2020 Integrated Annual report and the notice of AGM will be mailed on 27 November 2020 to those shareholders that are registered on the share register on Friday, 20 November 2020.
+The Annual General Meeting will take place at 10h00 on Wednesday, 10 February 2021, at the registered office of the Company.
+The last date to trade in order to be eligible to participate in and vote at the AGM will be Tuesday, 2 February 2021 and the record date for purposes of determining which shareholders of the Company are entitled to participate in and vote at the AGM will be Friday, 5 February 2021.